 - The labor certification must be filed within 18 months of the offer of employment or the position will have to be readvertised.

-- Because the Department of Labor stipulates that all costs for the labor certification must be paid by the employer, the Labor Certification application will cost the department or college $3000 or more, depending on whether the position must be re-advertised.
+- Because the Department of Labor stipulates that all costs for the labor certification must be paid by the employer, the Labor Certification application will cost the department or college $4000 or more in legal fees, plus an additional $600 - $700 if position must be re-advertised.
 Please contact CIE for the name of the approved attorney for the labor certification.

-The faculty member is responsible for the costs of the permanent residence application which can cost $4000 and up.
+The faculty member is responsible for the costs of the permanent residence application which can cost $5000 or more in legal fees and an additional $2500 in filing fees and medical exams.
 Contact CIE for recommendations.

 NOTE: Faculty in tenure track positions have 18 months from the offer of employment to submit a labor certification to the DOL, the first part of the permanent residence application.
 If the application is not submitted by then, a new search will have to be done before the individual can apply for permanent residence.